DynamoDS/RefineryPrimer/03-hello-project-refinery/README.md

 <img src="../assets/hello/hellorefinery.png" style="width:200px;"/>

-> how can we leverage Generative Design to apply generative design principles to real-world design problems?
+> how can we leverage software tools to apply generative design principles to real-world design problems?

 This chapter demonstrates the answer to this question through a series of common design challenges.